liulifenyf/TSPTFBS/README.md

 ...

 ```
 *** Attention: Because each prediction will cover last predicted result.
-In case of confusing, you'd better delete the "output" folder after your restoring the prediction result.
+In case of confusing, you'd better delete the "output" folder after you restoring the prediction result.